Sorry, there are no matching brokers for your criteria and location (United States). You can see the list without the location filter.

 How Does LAMM Trading Work?

-Lot Allocated Management Module (LAMM) trading works by having a central account run by a trader (money manager), to which investors can connect and automatically copy trades.
+Lot Allocated Management Module (LAMM) trading is a form of managed trading account system that works by having a central account run by a trader (money manager), to which investors can connect and automatically copy trades.

 Traders’ and investors’ funds are stored in separate accounts, which are managed through a broker.
 LAMM software provided by the company enables the money manager’s trades to be automatically copied by the investor.
 No interaction is required from the investor’s side, though they can choose to disconnect and stop trading at any point.